XorTroll/Goldleaf/README.md

 - developer.su for [NS-USBloader](https://github.com/developersu/ns-usbloader), which helped a lot on the development of Quark, mainly on the usage of usb4java and the base of a multi-platform JavaFX Java project.

-- Simon for his libusbK implementation for C#, which has made Goldtree client possible.
+- Simon for his libusbK implementation for C#, which made the former Goldtree client possible.

 - shchmue for the system to get tickets from system save data without breaking anything, found in [Lockpick](https://github.com/shchmue/Lockpick).